$\text{TM}_1$ neutrino mixing with $\sin \theta_{13}=\frac{1}{\sqrt{3}}\sin \frac{\pi}{12}$: Uniquely Defining the VEVs

-An `effective' multiplet of a given irreducible representation of $G_r$ can be obtained by coupling together several flavons transforming as irreducible multiplets under $G_r \times G_x$.
-The vacuum alignments of these individual irreducible multiplets are constructed in such a way that they are invariants under the action of various subgroups of $G_r \times G_x$, i.e.~these subgroups form the residual symmetries of the VEVs of the respective multiplets.
+An effective multiplet of a given irreducible representation of $G_r$ can be obtained by coupling together several elementary flavons transforming as irreducible multiplets under $G_r \times G_x$.
+The vacuum alignments of these elementary multiplets are constructed in such a way that they are invariants under the action of various subgroups of $G_r \times G_x$, i.e.~these subgroups form the residual symmetries of the VEVs of the respective multiplets.
 Moreover, these VEVs are uniquely defined by their residual symmetries.
-Even though the VEV of the effective multiplet of $G_r$ may not have any residual symmetry under $G_r$, it will be uniquely defined in terms of the residual symmetries of its constituent flavons (transforming under $G_r \times G_x$).
-In this framework, the vacuum alignments and the resulting phenomenology do not dependent on the tuning of the parameters in the flavon potential.
-Rather they are determined by the structure of the discrete group itself.
-Therefore, we may even avoid constructing the potential altogether.
+Even though the VEV of the effective multiplet of $G_r$ may not have any residual symmetry under $G_r$, it will be uniquely defined in terms of the residual symmetries of its constituent elementary multiplets (transforming under $G_r \times G_x$).
 We will get a clearer understanding of this framework over the course of the following sections when we apply it to our model.